 Haec est Regina virginum , Antiphon for soprano, strings and continuo HWV 235

 Sonata a quattro for strings and continuo No. 2 in F major Première

-Sonata a quattro for strings and continuo in G minor Première
+Sonata a quattro for strings and continuo No. 4 in G minor Première

 O qualis de coelo sonus, Motet for soprano, two violins and continuo HWV 239